 I started to research self-publishing.
 This means outsourcing and coordinating everything yourself.
 Formatting, copy editing, cover designs, printing, ISBN registration, media releases, marketing.
 The cost, if done to a professional standard, can be prohibitive.

-Last month I decided to send my manuscript to one last publishing house.
+Then I sent my manuscript to one last publishing house.
 The main office for Austin Macauley Publishing is at Canary Wharf, within walking distance of my old address in London.
 They have several international branches.

-And one joy filled evening last week a publishing contract from them landed in my inbox.
+And one joy filled evening about two weeks later, a publishing contract from them landed in my inbox.

 They had the same positive feedback about my writing and the same concerns about the commercial value of my work as the other publishing houses.
 But instead of rejecting it, they offered me a contributary contract.
-This means I contribute some of the cost of producing the book.
-It reduces their financial risk, but they do all the things I would have had to outsource if I’d self-published.
-And this will still cost me less than decent quality self-publication.
+This meant I would contribute some of the cost of producing the book.
+This reduced their financial risk, but they claimed to do all the things I would have had to outsource if I’d self-published.

 My memoir is not ‘commercial’.
 We don’t yet live in a world where mental illness featuring psychosis is given enough understanding, compassion, freedom from stigma, government funds, or charitable fundraising for that to be a reality.